 Our program complements clinical learning at the bedside with a robust set of didactics.
 Each PGY year has protected time for one afternoon per week.
 During this protected time residents are off clinical services and their patients are managed by the attending or a senior resident.
-We are committed to adult learning, therefore we make sure to incorporate interactive ways of teaching--from case vignettes and multiple choice questions, to pair-andshare, flipped classrooms, and anonymous online polling systems.
+We are committed to adult learning, therefore we make sure to incorporate interactive ways of teaching-- case vignettes and multiple choice questions, pair-and-share, flipped classrooms, and anonymous online polling systems.

-We have a dedicated Academic Chief Resident and faculty in the training office who work primarily on curriculum development.
+We have a dedicated faculty and chief residents in the training office who work on curriculum development.
 Feedback is an important component of our continuous improvement process, and we collect and implement suggestions from residents in real time.